ludwig-ai/ludwig-docs/docs/examples/multimodal_classification.md

 !!! note

-    There are only a handful of background images (about 20), so we're treated `profile_background_image_path` as a category instead of image.
-Image encoders perform best with a large number of unique images.
+    There are only 20 unique background images, so we've declared `profile_background_image_path` as a category instead of an image.
+Image encoders need a large number of unique images to perform well and will quickly overfit given such a small sample.

 === "cli"